massive-dynamics-in/VSCode-Time-Tracking/README.md

 ## Release Notes

+### 0.0.3

+- Now the download file will have default date and time in the name.

 ### 0.0.2

 - To download the data, click on 'Download Tracked Time' in the status bar ( bottom right corner).